Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Using the Measurement Framework

-For example, suppose we wish to measure the extent of text that demeans social groups in the outputs of an LLM-based system---i.e., a concept related to that system's behaviors.
-In this example, the background concept encompasses all possible social groups and all possible definitions of text that demeans social groups, making it both abstract and inclusive of a broad range of meanings and understandings.
-From here, we might select a set of specific social groups to consider---e.g., women, people over the age of 40, and people with disabilities.
-We might also select a specific definition like ``[text] with dehumanizing or offensive associations, or [that] otherwise threaten[s] people’s sense of security or dignity''~\citep{blodgett2021diss}.
-However, although this definition articulates some aspects of the concept as a high level, it still encompasses many meanings and understandings and must be further systematized in order to explain how the concept~connects to observable phenomena in the real world.\looseness=-1
+Suppose we wish to measure the prevalence of text that stereotypes social groups in the outputs of an already deployed LLM-based chatbot---a concept related to the chatbot's behaviors.
+In this example, the background concept encompasses all possible definitions of text that stereotypes social groups, making it inclusive of a broad range of meanings and understandings.
+First, we might more precisely define social groups---a \emph{constituent concept} that is integral to the concept of interest.
+To save space, we omit a detailed description, but refer the reader to the work of~\citet{corvi2025}, who define social groups as ``[groups of people] who are characterized by sets of [socially salient] characteristics'' and organized into social hierarchies---i.e., ``systematic organizations of individuals or groups of people that differentially confer power, status, privileges, resources, and opportunities.''
+Next, we might select a specific definition of text that stereotypes social groups, such as ``[text that communicates] fixed, over-generalized belief[s] about [social groups]''~\citep{cardwell1996}.
+However, this definition still encompasses many meanings and understandings---e.g., what does ``communicates fixed, over-generalized beliefs'' mean?---and must be further systematized in order to specify how the concept of interest~is~connected~to~observable~phenomena in the real world.\looseness=-1

-For example, we might draw on literature from social psychology, sociolinguistics, anthropology, and other disciplines to identify observable phenomena that are either caused by or define text that demeans the specific social groups we have chosen to consider.
-In doing so, we might find that researchers often define the presence of such text in terms of the presence of particular linguistic patterns, such as equating a social group to an animal, advocating for the animal-like treatment of a social group, equating a social group to an inanimate object, noting qualities of a social group that are like those of an inanimate object, and equating a social group to a disease or disorder~\citep{corvi2024}.
-Some of these patterns might pertain to only a single social group, while others might pertain to multiple social groups.\looseness=-1
+For example, we might draw on literature from social psychology, sociolinguistics, anthropology, and other relevant disciplines, finding that researchers often define the presence of such text in terms of the presence of particular linguistic patterns, such as 1) describing a social group and its characteristics in an essentializing---i.e., overgeneralized---way; 2) representing an individual as a caricature---or an essentializing representation---of a social group to which they belong; 3) prescribing essentializing ways of being for a social group and its members; and 4) proscribing essentializing ways of being for a social group~and its members~\citep{cardwell1996, corvi2025}.\looseness=-1